mcitron/TDR/README.md

 I will write a bit more about the pull request later.
 In short, with a web browser, you need to go to your branch that your pushed and click `Pull request`, then follow the instructions on the web.

-#### Push to your forked repo

-Now, you can push your commits to your forked repo on your github account.

-    git push myrepo myedit-20150127-01

 #### SVN repo of parked analysis Analysis Note

 Can be found here: